PlasmaLife Horse® – Product properties

-Pharmacovigilance is called the control mechanism by which veterinarians, pharmacists, health authorities, pharmaceutical companies and not least the Ministry of Health are working with the aim to assess, with continuous and systematic monitoring of the safety of a finished product for animals to discover its adverse effects, and to understand to take any appropriate action to reduce any possible risk.
+Pharmacovigilance is the control mechanism by which veterinarians, pharmacists, health authorities, pharmaceutical companies and the Ministry of Health use with the aim to assess, with continuous and systematic monitoring , the safety of a finished product for animals and discover its adverse reactions, and also to understand and take any appropriate action to reduce any possible risk.

-Who has reason to believe that the use of a veterinary drug has suspects side-effects, must report back to the regional center of pharmacovigilance … ……and to the Ministry of Health which will bring out without new or with even higher cost to the state budget, all the necessary measures avoiding other risks.”
+Who has reason to believe that the use of a veterinary drug has suspicious side-effects, must report back to the regional center of pharmacovigilance …and to the Ministry of Health which will bring out without new or with even higher cost to the state budget, all the necessary measures avoiding other risks.”
 (Legislative Decree n.193 April 6, 2006, art.91)

 It is therefore a moral and institutional obligation to report adverse reactions and side effects of administration of veterinary medicinal products to the competent authorities.